WildStudio/Pager/README.md

 ## License

-Paper Onboarding is released under the MIT license.
+Pager is released under the MIT license.

 If you use the open-source library in your project, please make sure to credit.